ShingoFukuyama/ShingoFukuyama.github.io/_posts/2015-01-16-emacs-magit-reword-commit-messages.md

 <img src="{{ site.baseurl }}/images/2015/01/magit2.png" width="600" height="auto">

 On the magit status buffer, press `ll` (alphabet `l` twice) to show the commit log buffer.
 I'd like to change commit message "commit 4" and "commit 5".
-Move the cursor to the line of "commit 4", press `E` to edit commits from the current commit to HEAD.
+Move the cursor to the line of "commit 4", press `E` to edit commits from the current commit through HEAD.

 <img src="{{ site.baseurl }}/images/2015/01/magit3.png" width="600" height="auto">